Skip to main content Skip to search

 Master diagnostic and patient-care skills in top-tier physical diagnosis and clinical skills laboratories

-Participate in inter-professional training opportunities with students and faculty from diverse health science backgrounds
+Participate in interprofessional training opportunities with students and faculty from diverse health science backgrounds

 Study with expert clinicians during 50 weeks of medical and surgical clerkship rotations